buildpacks/rfcs/text/0000-stack-buildpacks.md

 mixin = "libpq"
 ```

-A Stack Buildpack that needs to install mixins must select them from the build plan.
+A stack buildpack that needs to install mixins must select them from the build plan.

 ## Caching and Restoring